Gerry McGrath

-Gerry McGrath (born June 14, 1959) is a former Canadian football placekicker and punter and former head coach for Concordia University's football team, the Concordia Stingers.
+Gerry McGrath (born June 14, 1959) is a Canadian former professional football placekicker and punter and former head coach for Concordia University's football team, the Concordia Stingers.
 McGrath became Concordia's head coach in 2000 after serving for eight years as the team's offensive coordinator.
 As a professional player, he played for six seasons for the Montreal Alouettes, Montreal Concordes, and Saskatchewan Roughriders of the Canadian Football League.
 He played junior football for the Verdun Maple Leafs of the Canadian Junior Football League.